 If you are experiencing any of the symptoms of PCOS, the first step is to make an appointment with your doctor and discuss it to rule out any alternative causes.
-Your doctor will look at your symptoms, arrange for tests to check your levels of certain hormones and possibly arrange for an ultrasound to confirm diagnosis.
+Your doctor will look at your symptoms, arrange for tests to check your levels of certain hormones and possibly arrange for an ultrasound to confirm the diagnosis.

 What treatment is available?